"As an attorney who has worked on cases against Tom and Alesia, when I needed to file for disability myself, I called them for help." —N.B.

 The Employee Retirement Income Security Act of 1974, commonly known as ERISA, is a federally mandated law that provides private industry pension plans with minimum standards.
 It also provides extensive guidance as to how federal income tax should be applied to the transactions within employee benefit plans.
 Its purpose is to protect both employee and beneficiary interests within these benefit plans.
-This protection is provided in several ways:
+Like many federal laws, ERISA is large and complex, and that makes it hard for the average person to avail themselves of its protections and benefits.

 Enforcement and interpretation of ERISA falls to several federal departments: the Department of Treasury (namely the IRS), the Pension Benefit Guaranty Corporation and the Department of Labor.